izzahni/Neural-Network-Dependency-Parser/README.md

 #### HOW TO RUN
 1. Open command prompt or else
-2. Move to the directory `cd Documents\Neural Network Dependency Parser`
+2. Move to the directory `cd Neural Network Dependency Parser`
 3. Run `python model.py`

 #### HOW TO RUN USING MY OWN HYPER PARAMETERS